7 Best Shoes For Light Hiking in 2023

 Otherwise, we typically opt for something considered non-waterproof.
 In this case, a water-resistant or water-repellent shoe may be the best tool for the job.

-The reason is that in climates and terrain that are characteristically dry or that might have occasional encounters with precipitation and moisture like stream crossings, or afternoon thunderstorms, we tend to prioritize breathability over waterproofing.
+The reason is that in climates and terrain that are characteristically dry or that might have occasional encounters with precipitation and moisture like stream crossings, or afternoon thunderstorms, we tend to prioritise breathability over waterproofing.

 Getting a waterproof shoe makes sense if your "light hikes" look like this